 Hunter played with the side group T.J.
 Kirk in the mid-'90s, a band that derived their name from the cover material they exclusively played: Thelonious Monk, James Brown, and Rahsaan Roland Kirk.
 Initially wanting to call themselves James T. Kirk before being threatened by the Star Trek TV and film series, T.J.
 Kirk released a self-titled 1995 debut and the 1996 follow-up, If Four Was One, before disbanding.
 Hunter took drummer Scott Amendola with him for his next project, an ambitious instrumental remake of Bob Marley's Natty Dread album in its entirety.
-Also featuring saxophonists Kenny Brooks and Calder Spanier, the 1997 release beat the odds by becoming arguably Hunter's best album.
+Also featuring saxophonists Kenny Brooks and Calder Spanier, the 1997 release beat the odds by becoming what is arguably Hunter's best album.
 After Spanier died from injuries sustained from being hit by a car, Hunter moved east to New York, taking Amendola with him.
 Teaming with vibraphonist Stefon Harris and percussionist John Santos, Charlie Hunter & Pound for Pound's 1998 CD Return of the Candyman is dedicated to Spanier.
 A departure from Natty Dread, mainly due to the work of Harris, the disc featured a vibes-heavy cover of Steve Miller's "Fly Like an Eagle."

-In 2006, the Charlie Hunter Trio resurfaced with Copperopolis and almost immediately announced that it was disbanding as Ellis wanted to further pursue a solo career.
-What to do?
-Form another trio!
-After recruiting Erik Deutsch on keys and Simon Lott on drums, they released Mistico in the summer of 2007, Hunter's first album for Fantasy.
+In 2006, the Charlie Hunter Trio resurfaced with Copperopolis and almost immediately announced that they were disbanding as Ellis wanted to further pursue a solo career.
+Hunter quickly regrouped, recruiting Erik Deutsch on keys and Simon Lott on drums.
+They released Mistico in the summer of 2007, Hunter's one and only album for Fantasy.